ryfylke-react-as/toast/README.md

 **Returns**: Whatever `renderToasts` returns.

 **Notes**: `ToastProvider` is not strictly nessecary if you are using `useToasts`.
 This component is just a helper/HOC for utilizing the hook.

+### `subscribeToToasts`

+Lets you subscribe to toasts outside of React.
+Takes one argument, `callback` which is a callback function that gets called whenever a new toast is added.
+Returns a unsubscribe function, that stops listening for events.